 Wildlife in Tal Chhapar Blackbuck Sanctuary

-The other usually spotted birds in Tal Chhapar are Imperial Eagles, Short-toed Eagle, Tawny Eagles, Sparrow Hawks, Crested Larks, Skylarks, Green Bee-eaters, Brown Doves and Black Ibis
+The other usually spotted birds in Tal Chhapar are Harriers, Eastern Imperial Eagle, Pale Harrier, Marsh Harrier, Short-toed Eagle, Tawny Eagles, Sparrow Hawks, Crested Larks, Demoiselle Cranes, Little Green Bee-Eaters, Skylarks, Green Bee-eaters, Brown Doves and Black Ibis.

 The places around Tal Chhapar Wildlife Sanctuary

 The entire Shekhawati region is famous for its painted Havelis.
 The towns of Mandawa, Churu, Fatehpur, and Ratangarh, etc are close to the sanctuary to see the beautiful murals and frescos.
 Also, Shekhawati region has got ancient step wells, cenotaphs, and forts.

 Rail: Ratangarh 37 KMS, Churu 85 KMS

 Road: Churu 85 KMS, Bikaner, 132 KMS, Mandawa 80 KMS